Seagate/SystemsRedfishPy/DESIGN.md

 ## UrlAccess

 This is a common class for handling all HTTP requests.
 The process_request() is designed to handle all request types - 'GET', 'DELETE', 'POST'.
-Session authentification is included in the request when 'addAuth' is True.
-But in practive, the user must run 'create session' to obtain an authentification certificate.
+Session authentication is included in the request when 'addAuth' is True.
+But in practice, the user must run 'create session' to obtain an authentication certificate.

 The URL passed in to process_request() should not include HTTP, HTTPS, or the IP Address.
 That information is added to the passed in URL based on the configuration data.
 This allows a user to interactively, or in a script